|

 order to work full time and help increase the family income

-during the depression.
+during the Great Depression.
 He also delivered papers for

 the Seattle Times and Seattle Post-Intelligencer to help